The Antique Jeweler

 Learn to identify and evaluate gold, silver and platinum.
 Identify hallmarks and learn the tricks of the jewelry trade plus much more.
 70 pages.
 Required for my course at College of Marin.
-If you take the course, I can deliver the book and refund the shipping charge at the class.
-Sales tax will be added to California buyers.
+If you take the course, I can deliver the book at the class.
+Sales tax is included.

 10 Power (10X) professional jeweler's loupe.
 Triplet lens 21mmm across.
 This is the best 10X loupe you will find at this price level.
 I've shopped the globe to find these.
-If you are taking my class in identifying gold, silver & platinum, this is an excellent choice and I can deliver it to you at the class and refund the shipping charge.
-Sales tax will be added to California buyers.
+If you are taking my class in identifying gold, silver & platinum, this is an excellent choice and I can deliver it to you at the class Sales tax is included.

 Very special and unique sterling silver Native American squash blossom necklace.
 Made by a Navajo silversmith within the Tommy Singer family of his signature turquoise and coral chip inlay peyote birds or water birds.
 Experts' opinion to be a family piece as it bears no signature..
 23" long, the naja (horse shoe pendant) is 2¼" tall.
 A unique piece by one of the masters of the art.